 old(once all of the baby teeth are in).

-If you do notice any of the following, make sure to take you child to the dentist tight away for an exam.
+If you do notice any of the following, make sure to take your child to your preferred Boise dentist tight away for an exam.

 - Chalky, white spot on the tooth